satshree/vision/README.md

 The front end GUI of Vision is built with 'Electron'.
 The main backend process part is built completely in Python.

 ## Requirements
 1. Python 3.*
+2. npm
-2. Install dependencies from Pipfile using pipenv.
+3. Install dependencies from Pipfile using pipenv.

 ## Usage
 Follow following steps to run Vision.